 Buying cauliflower rice

-Nearly every major brand offers packaged cauliflower rice.
-This is fast becoming a staple in every kitchen pantry!
-With the rising popularity of diets such as Whole30 and keto, which focus on low carb eating, cauliflower rice is quickly gaining popularity.
+Nearly every major brand now offers packaged cauliflower rice.
+With the increase of people choosing Whole30 and keto, which focus on low carb eating, cauliflower rice is quickly gaining popularity.

 Fresh cauliflower rice can be found in the refrigerated produce section.
 The grains will be bigger and more like rice.
-However, this will need to be used within a week or less of purchasing.
-Make sure to buy enough cauliflower rice to yield 4 cups!
+It's important to know that fresh cauliflower rice needs to be used within a week or less of purchasing.
+And, make sure to buy enough cauliflower rice to yield 4 cups!

 Can you use frozen cauliflower rice?